 Our publisher is Rohn Engh, and to get his weekly take on current

 happenings in internet/web/mobile stock photography, type the word

 TAKEAWAY in the search bar below.

-make a comment or suggestion?
-Visit our Kracker Barrel
+Want to make a comment or suggestion?
+Visit our Kracker Barrel where

-where you’ll find photographers helping photographers on how
+you’ll find photographers helping photographers on how to sell

 CAPTURING THE BAND -- David Konow: “Legendary Led Zeppelin photographer, Neal Preston, to publish ebook.
 Preston’s best work with Zep will be available in Led Zeppelin: Sound and Fury, which will be available exclusively through the iBookstore store on April 15.
 Preston is calling Sound and Fury “an eBook on steroids,” and judging from what we’ve seen so far, it does indeed look like an incredible visual document of one of the greatest bands in history.”
 SOURCE: http://www.tgdaily.com/games-and-entertainment-features/70931-legendary-led-zeppelin-photographer-to-publish-ebook